arunalakmal/jfrog-container-build-push-action/README.md

 This was created to use with the self hosted runners implemented through an Operator and all runner instances contains the `docker/podman` binaries.
 Because of that this action doesn't install the docker binaries in this usecase.

+This action also `tags` based on the Git commit SHA.
+If custom tag is required action should be modified.

 ## Usage

 Please refer the action as below in the GitHub Action